mkusaka/mcp-server-slack-notify/README.md

 - Send formatted messages to Slack channels with title and description
 - Support for Slack's markdown formatting
-- Beautiful message formatting with header, divider, and context
+- Clean message formatting with optional header
-- Automatic timestamp with Slack's date formatting
 - TypeScript support with full type safety

 ## Installation